 Trickett is a U.S. Marine Corps and Vietnam War veteran.

-Trickett's first published book in 2012 "Complete Offensive Line" is a comprehensive guide to the techniques, drills and game strategies necessary to develop an effective offensive front.
+Trickett released a book in 2012.
+"Complete Offensive Line" is a comprehensive guide to the techniques, drills and game strategies necessary to develop an effective offensive front.

 The Tricketts have been a fixture on the FSU campus since Rick's 2007 arrival in Tallahassee.
 Two of Tara and Rick's sons have been involved in the football program with Travis serving as an offensive graduate assistant in 2010 after serving as a videographer.
-He received his master's degree from FSU and is now the co-offensive coordinator/quarterbacks at Samford.
-Clint is a redshirt sophomore quarterback with the Seminoles and Chance graduated in spring 2011 with his bachelor's degree.
+He received his master's degree from FSU and is now the co-offensive coordinator/quarterbacks coach at Samford.
+Clint spent three years as a quarterback for the Noles and graduated with a degree in social science.
+He will continue his football and academic career at West Virginia this fall.
+Chance graduated in spring 2011 with his bachelor's degree.

 Trickett's Coaching Ledger